Sorry, this page has moved! Please click here to go to the new location.

 Hepatitis Ais reportable in Orange County within one (1) working day of identification.
-To report a case, health care providers/facilities should call OCHCA Epidemiology at 714-834-8180 or fax records to 714-560-4050.
-An average of 20 cases (range, 15-26) of hepatitis A were reported in Orange County each year between 2013 and 2017; most were travel-associated.
-Orange County has NOT had an outbreak here among people who are homeless or use drugs.
+To report a case, health care providers/facilities should call OCHCA Communicable Disease Control Division at 714-834-8180 or fax records to 714-560-4050.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.